texastribune/styleguides/newtribunestyle.md

 Naming Conventions
 ------------------

+### Variable Names

+Variables are used for colors and fonts.
+They're defined in _settings.scss.
+If the color or font name is more than one word, start with the more general word first.
+For example, for Tribune brand colors, name them "$tribune-yellow" and "$tribune-teal" instead of "$yellow-tribune" or "$teal-tribune".

 ### Element, Class, and Id Naming

 Element, class, and id names should be used with the ultimate goal of creating modular elements